Chysie-YU-0413/Notally-Extended/README.md

 This is not due to any stance or discrimination, but because I cannot verify the translation quality of other languages.

-Additionally, this project does not accept any translation pull requests for languages other than English and Simplified Chinese.
+Therefore, this project does not accept any translation pull requests for languages other than English and Simplified Chinese.

 If you need multilingual support, you may use Notally or NotallyX.